-The second step for packaged installations, such as RHEL and Debian, is to set the node's role in a configuration file and then restart the node.
+The second step for RHEL and Debian Installations is to set the node's role in a configuration file and then restart the node.

 The second step for tarball installations is stop the node and restart it in the desired role by setting an option.

-For more information about installing, see Installing a Mulitple Node Cluster.
+For more information about installing, see Installing DataStax Enterprise Packaged Releases or Tarball Distribution.